 Our results suggest caution when interpreting the results of bottleneck tests in species showing high variance in reproductive success.
 Particularly in species with high fecundity, computer simulations are recommended to confirm the occurrence of a population bottleneck.

 Hoban, Sean M.; Mezzavilla, Massimo; Gaggiotti, Oscar E.; Benazzo, Andrea; van Oosterhout, Cock; and Bertorelle, Giorgio, "High variance in reproductive success generates a false signature of a genetic bottleneck in populations of constant size: a simulation study" (2013).
-Faculty Publications and Other Works -- Division of Biology.
+Faculty Publications and Other Works -- General Biology.